“Tune It Up” Virtual Concert to Raise Awareness of Colorectal Cancer

-Artists Hilary Hahn, Rufus Wainwright, Tim Reynolds, and Ben Folds headlined a musical program that included rock singer/songwriter Ben Kweller and operatic baritone Will Liverman along with a performance by The Knights with violinist Gil Shaham in a special program!
+In 2022, artists Hilary Hahn, Rufus Wainwright, Tim Reynolds, and Ben Folds headlined a musical program that included rock singer/songwriter Ben Kweller and operatic baritone Will Liverman along with a performance by The Knights with violinist Gil Shaham in a special program!

 So many artists from an incredible array of musical genres donated their time and performances to support colorectal cancer awareness including the Cincinnati Pops Orchestra and the Toronto Symphony Orchestra.
 See a list of all the featured performers below.

-For the second year, Dr. Benjamin Levy of the ACG Public Relations Committee invited musical guests for this virtual event that brought together the ACG community to focus attention on colorectal cancer screening.
+Dr. Benjamin Levy of the ACG Public Relations Committee invited musical guests for this virtual event that brought together the ACG community to focus attention on colorectal cancer screening.
 ACG’s goal was to tap the connection and energy that music creates to shine a light on the importance of colorectal cancer prevention!